ibs13/voting-platform/README.md

 - A voter can submit only one ballot per election.
 - A voter must vote for one candidate per office.
-- Results are hidden while the election is open.
+- Results remain hidden while the election is open.
 - Results become visible only after the election is closed.
 - Duplicate voting is prevented on the server side.
 - Ballot submission is separated from voter identity to support secret voting.